ApryseSDK/pdftron-react-native/API.md

 ```

 #### getAnnotationListAt
 Gets the list of annotations at a given line in screen coordinates.
 Note that this is not an area selection.
-It should be used similar to [`getAnnotationAt`](#getAnnotationAt), except that this should be used when you want to get multiple annotations which are overlaying with each other.
+It should be used similar to [`getAnnotationAtPoint`](#getAnnotationAtPoint), except that this should be used when you want to get multiple annotations which are overlaying with each other.

 Parameters: